 The Energy Supply Probe

-Two years after the last of the aforementioned price controls were removed, Ofgem conducted a review into the state of competition in the home energy market.
-In April 2004, they concurred that supply competition had delivered significant benefits to the consumer.
-The Energy Ombudsman was set up a few years later in 2006 and then in 2008, came the Energy Supply Probe.
+Two years after the price controls were removed, Ofgem conducted a review into the state of competition in the home energy market.
+In April 2004, they concluded that supply competition had delivered significant benefits to the consumer.
+The Energy Ombudsman was set up a few years later in 2006, and then in 2008, the Energy Supply Probe was introduced.